ConstantBoko/whatsapp-broadcast-manager/README.md

 ## Usage

 1. **Launch the application**
-2. **Scan QR Code**: Use your phone's WhatsApp to scan the QR code displayed in the app
+2. **Scan QR Code**: Use your phone's WhatsApp to scan the QR code displayed in the app.
-3. **Wait for Connection**: The app will connect to WhatsApp Web
+3. **Wait for Connection**: The app will connect to WhatsApp Web.
-4. **Manage Contacts**: Import and organize your contacts
+4. **Manage Contacts**: Import and organize your contacts.
-5. **Create Messages**: Use the message composer to create broadcast messages
+5. **Create Messages**: Use the message composer to create broadcast messages.
-6. **Send Messages**: Select recipients and send your broadcast messages
+6. **Send Messages**: Select recipients and send your broadcast messages.

 ## Technology Stack